MaciejPiernik/virtual-cell-line/README.md

 3. Predict the gene expression profile of the cell in response to the perturbation.

 If the perturbation is introduced gradually, the model should predict the "trajectory" of the cell in the gene expression space.
-THe figure below illustrates this idea.
+The figure below illustrates this idea.

 ![trajectory](results/trajectory.png)